 QuickBooks Pro and Xero offer two very different pricing structures.

 QuickBooks Pro is locally-installed software that costs $299.95 for a single user.
 When you purchase QuickBooks Pro, you download the software onto your computer.
 The license is good for three years (after which Intuit discontinues support for the software).
-Or, you can choose to purchase an annual subscription of QB for $299.95/year which comes with phone support.
-Payroll starts at an additional $23/mo, phone support is $89/3-mo, and live bank feeds are $10-$15/mo.
+Or, you can choose to purchase an annual subscription of QB for $299.95/year which comes with phone support and automatic data backups.
+Payroll starts at an additional $29/mo, phone support is $89/3-mo, and live bank feeds are $10-$15/mo.

 It’s hard to say which software is cheaper because there are a lot of variables.
 For example, the QuickBooks Pro license should last you three years.
 If you use the software for three years and don’t need additional users, this route could save you some money.
 However, the extra costs of QuickBooks Pro add up quickly.
 If you have multiple users, Xero will likely be cheaper.
 Additional users for QB cost $299.95, whereas Xero has unlimited users no matter which plan you use.

 This is why this section remains a tie.
 We recommend crunching some numbers to see which software is the more cost-effective option for your specific business.

 Note: Both of these options are best suited for mid- to large-sized businesses or small businesses that have complex accounting needs.
 Small businesses that don’t have such developed accounting procedures might want to take a look at our other accounting reviews for a more suitable option.